CHAPTER 4

 Agarwal Rakesh

 The death rattle of the hotel room’s refrigerator provides Agarwal with an unwelcome wakeup call at 5:30 am.
 He pushes back the comforter in frustration and rotates carefully into a sitting position on the edge of the bed, but even so, his mildly arthritic hip is complaining.
 He slips into the beige slippers that he has brought from home.
-He is uneasy about placing bare feet on hotel carpet rendered insanitary by detritus transferred from the streets by the previous occupants’ shoes.
-In recent years he has become more preoccupied with carpets, or rather, their undesirable properties.
+In recent years he has become uneasy about placing bare feet on hotel carpets.
+Who knows what insanitary detritus has been transferred from the streets by the previous occupants’ shoes?

 He begins a few shuffling laps around the room, knowing it will only take a few minutes to alleviate the hip’s stiffness and dull ache.
 There is no point in opening the curtains yet.
 Sunrise is still an hour away.
-Instead, as he repeatedly loops around the room, he becomes over familiar with the indoor scenery: a uselessly small desk, a wall mounted TV, and a couple of black and white photographs of unknown African-American musicians.
+Instead, he becomes over-familiar with the indoor scenery: a uselessly small desk, a wall mounted TV, and a couple of black and white photographs of unknown African-American musicians.
 At least, unknown to him.

 A scowl is reserved for each amble past the irksome refrigerator.
 It is squeezed into wooden cabinetry, preventing him from accessing the power cord which he desperately wants to yank out of the wall.